hugomaiavieira/batraquio/README.md

 Smart def
 ---------

-The smart_def snippet speeds up the method definition.
+The Smart def snippet speeds up the method definition.
 The activation is made with **Ctrl + u**.
 The examples below show the ways to use:

 Type the line below and press Ctrl + u with the cursor on the line